USS Anzio (CG-68)

 USS Anzio (CG-68) is a Ticonderoga-class guided missile cruiser that served in the United States Navy.
 She was named for the site of a beachhead invasion of Italy by Allied troops from 22 January to 23 May 1944.
 Her keel was laid down by the Litton-Ingalls Shipbuilding Corporation at Pascagoula, Mississippi on 21 August 1989.
-The ship was launched on 2 November 1990, and commissioned on 2 May 1992, under the command of Captain H. Wyman Howard, Jr. Anzio was decommissioned on 22 September 2022.
+The ship was launched on 2 November 1990, and commissioned on 2 May 1992.
+Anzio was decommissioned on 22 September 2022.